metalcorebear/Markowitzify/README.md

 ## About

 Markowitzify will implement portfolio optimization based on the theory described by Harry Markowitz (University of California, San Diego), and elaborated by Marcos M. Lopez de Prado (Cornell University).
 In 1952, Harry Markowitz posited that the investment problem can be represented as a convex optimization algorithm.
 Markowitz's Critial Line Algorithm (CLA) estimates an "efficient frontier" of portfolios that maximize an expected return based on portfolio risk, where risk is measured as the standard deviation of the returns.
 However, solutions to these problems are often mathematically unstable.
-Lopez de Prado develped a machine-learning solution called Nested Cluster Optimization (NCO) that addresses this instability.
+Lopez de Prado developed a machine-learning solution called Nested Cluster Optimization (NCO) that addresses this instability.
 This repository applies the NCO algorithm to a stock portfolio.

 ## References
 * Lopez de Prado, Marcos M. *Machine Learning for Asset Managers,* Cambridge University Press, 2020.